Jonathan said this should be subtitled: How to efficiently make a vast quantity of palascinta to make your family happy.

 Then flip it over to cook the other side -this is where my second pan comes in - I flip it over right into the second pan to finish cooking.
 Then I go ahead and pour my next palacsinta in the first pan.
 This works out as an efficient system for me to keep them going and feed the family.

-Continue to add a tiny dab of butter to the frying pan after each couple of palacsinta.
+Continue to add a tiny dab of butter to the frying pan after each palacsinta.

 Spread the finished palacsinta with a thin layer of jam or sprinkle with cinnamon sugar-